 The consortium comprises industry leaders including TransPod (from Canada, with offices in Italy and France), Hardt Hyperloop (from the Netherlands), Zeleros Hyperloop (from Spain), and Hyper Poland (from Poland, with the office in Germany).

 With this joint agreement, the development of the hyperloop has entered a new phase.
 The partnership is open to all industry executives, research institutes, regulatory bodies, and governments who are willing to commit to the obligations, including discussions, research, practices, and policies.

-Juan Vicén, co-founder and CMO, Zeleros: “We are marking the beginning of a new era in high-speed transportation and cooperation in hyperloop standardisation is key to ensure that the whole world benefits from it.
-Now is the moment to demonstrate the full potential of global innovation combining efficiently the best from aerospace, railway and vacuum industries.”
+Juan Vicén, co-founder and CMO, Zeleros: “We are marking the beginning of a new era in high-speed transportation and cooperation in hyperloop standardization is key to ensure that the whole world benefits from it.
+Now is the moment to demonstrate the full potential of global innovation combining efficiently the best from aerospace, railway, and vacuum industries.”

 Przemysław Pączek, co-founder and CEO, Hyper Poland:” Establishing an international framework for developing hyperloop standards is an important step towards ensuring that proposed solutions meet safety and regulatory requirements.
 The appropriate partnerships between hyperloop companies and research organizations should lead to a faster implementation of this disruptive technology.
 We expect that synergy effects will be significant.”

 Under this agreement, all parties will collaborate on a common roadmap towards standards and regulations, while continuing to operate as independent companies.